phillipbvetter/sdeTMB/README.md

 ``` r
 ?sdeTMB
 ```
-but the individual methods can't be accessed directly i.e. `?sdeTMB::estimate` or similar will not work.
+or individually (for a subset of methods) using i.e. `?sdeTMB::add_systems`.
 The methods documentation is also available on the [homepage](https://phillipbvetter.github.io/sdeTMB/reference/sdeTMB.html).

 ## Example Usage